 Quail eggs came to Europe from East Asia.
 These small and unusually looking eggs are much more than just a type of food.
 In fact, they are a natural remedy for various diseases and conditions.
-In the ancient times, noble Greeks and Romans ate much more Quail than hen eggs.
-Also, roasted or grilled Quail was considered as a delicacy and a real treat.
+In ancient times, noble Greeks and Romans ate much more Quail than hen eggs.
+Also, roasted or grilled Quail was considered a delicacy and a real treat.
 If you wanted to show respect to your guests, you would serve them quail.

 Quail eggs as nutritional bombs